mjirik/PigVitals/README.md

 # PigVitals

-PigVitals is an application designed to monitor and record the vital signs of pigs.
-This application is useful for farmers and veterinarians who want to ensure the health and well-being of their livestock.
+PigVitals is an application designed to monitor and record the vital signs of pigs after liver transaplantation.
+This application is useful for doctors in Biomedical Center Of Charles University in Pilsen.

 ![PigVitals Video Guide](/demo/demo_vid.gif)